ohsu-qin/qiprofile/doc/source/index.rst

      ./bin/qiprofile

-See the `Developer Guide`_ page for starting a development server.
+See the `Developer Guide`_ for starting a development server.

 ---------